 The League’s citizen activists helped pass the landmark Clean Water Act in the early 1970s and worked to protect, expand and strengthen it through the 1990s.
 Water issues, from groundwater protection to agricultural runoff to the Safe Drinking Water Act, have energized League leaders, especially at the local level, for decades.
 Solid and hazardous waste issues and recycling also have been the focus of strong state and local action, and the federal legislative fights for the Resource Conservation and Recovery Act and Superfund focused on those issues as well.

 The League has been a leader in fighting back efforts to gut the Clean Air Act from the early 1980s to the present.
 It pushed for acid rain and toxics controls as the act was reauthorized in 1990, building on the successful work of the previous decade in controlling the worst air pollution from automobiles and industrial sources.
-In the 2000s, the League not only fought to protect the Clean Air Act, but also turned attention to combatting global warming.
+In the 2000s, the League not only fought to protect the Clean Air Act, but also turned attention to combatting global climate change.

 With its work on energy policy beginning in the late 1970s, the League began a decades-long push for energy conservation and the use of renewable resources.
 As global warming emerged as a key environmental and international issue in the late 1990s, energy conservation, renewable resources and air pollution controls took on new significance and the League’s interrelated approach to natural resource issues proved farsighted.
 Understanding the need for global solutions to many environmental problems, the LWVUS has urged full U.S. participation in international efforts.

 In the late 2000s, the League lobbied vigorously for comprehensive legislation to control global climate change by setting a cap on greenhouse gas pollution and by encouraging conservation and renewable energy.
 As part of an education and advocacy project on climate change, six state Leagues held forums with trips by the League President to speak at public events and meet with key Senators and staff.
 In early 2010, the LWVUS president was honored with a “Sisters on the Planet Climate Leader Award” by Oxfam America for the League’s grassroots work on climate change.